Mount Gabriel

 Mount Gabriel as seen from Ballyrisode Beach.
 Two radar domes visible.

-Mount Gabriel is a mountain on the Mizen Peninsula immediately to the north of the town of Schull in County Cork, Ireland.
-The Irish name, Cnoc Osta translates as 'hill of the encampment'.
+Mount Gabriel is a large hill on the Mizen Peninsula, north of the town of Schull in County Cork, Ireland.
+The name Cnoc Osta means 'hill of the encampment', and was historically anglicized as 'Knock Hast'.

 Mount Gabriel is 407 m high and is the highest eminence in the coastal zone south and east of Bantry Bay.
 A roadway serving the radar installations on the summit is open to the public.

 From the peak of Mount Gabriel, there are views south over Schull Harbour and Long Island Bay.
 To the east and southeast, the views take in Roaringwater Bay and its many islands, known as Carbery's Hundred Isles.
 North and west are the mountains of the Beara Peninsula and south Kerry.
 Fastnet Rock is approximately 18 km to the south, and is visible in fine weather.

 Mining

 On the southern and eastern slopes of the mountain there is evidence of Bronze Age mining, principally for copper.
 Some of the archaeological items found are now in the National Museum in Dublin.